Anirudh-Madarapu/Tree-algorithms-in-Java/README.md

 # Add Method

-Before first question, I implemented add method.
+ I implemented add method.
 I have made my method such that it attains perfect bianry tree.My add method works based on recursion.
 Whenever we add something using addValue or add method, the number of children count will go up by one.
 The add method recursively changes and points to a certain node until it hits the base cases.
 For example, if the node is 5th node, intutively it should go to right of 1st left node.
 The add method will decide this for us.
 By defauly, our add method points to head.
 First, as this is an odd number, 5%2 is 1, therefore, our pointer has to be moved to right, but this step will not be done until the recursion method hits the base cases.
 Therefore, this step(5%2 = 1, move to right) will be added to stack until base step gets hit.
 The 5/2(5/2 = 2) will be passed into the same method.
 2 is the base case.
 Therefore, our pointer will move to left from the head.
 Next, the recusive step that has been staying in stack will be executed.
 Which means, our pointer will now move to right from its previous postion.
 If we look at the trajectory of our node, first it has been moved to left.
 Second, it has been to right.
 The add method also increases numChild count of every node that it passes through while recursive travel step.
 For example, when 5 is added, the numChildren attribute of node 1 and node 2 will get incremented by 1.
 For example, before 5 was added, number of children for head was 3.
 After 5 has been added number of children for head will be 4.
 Same goes for node 2.

                          (1)